ssMMiles/discord-interactions/packages/request/README.md

 Runs when a request is sent to the Discord API.
 Returns information used to send the request.

 # Credits
-This code is derived from @IanMitchell's [Interaction Kit](https://github.com/IanMitchell/interaction-kit) and distributed under the Apache 2 license.
+This code is derived from @IanMitchell's [Interaction Kit: discord-request & discord-error](https://github.com/IanMitchell/interaction-kit) and distributed under the Apache 2 license.
+It was changed to merge these packages together.